ruoccofabrizio/embeddings-generator/README.md

 2. Change into the newly created directory using `cd [your directory here]`
 3. For javascript, install the required dependencies by running `npm install` or `yarn install`;

-   3.1 For javascript, run the nodejs file by using the `node name-of-file.js` command
+   3.1 For javascript, simply run the nodejs file by using the `node name-of-file.js` command

    3.2 For python, simply run the jupyter notebook or by using the `python name-of-file.ipynb` command